DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 Some local authorities may already have systems providing ‘end to end’ functionality that do not require additional integration work.
 This is an acceptable approach, however it limits can limit options and flexibility moving forward.
 Ensuring systems have open API’s means you have flexibility and control, both technically and commercially.

 Sharing data within different systems helps to promote and support innovation.
 With appropriate controls in place, it’s easier for social care workers to use this information to improve child safety.
-It also allows for the creation of add-on products and services to be purchased and intergrated without being tied to a the provider of the primary system.
+It also allows for the creation of add-on products and services to be purchased and intergrated without being tied to a the supplier of the primary system.
 This can often be done quicker and at lower cost.

 ##Guidance